Mortgage Origination Fee: Everything You Need To Know

 How Does An Origination Fee Work?

-An origination fee is charged based on a percentage of the loan amount.
-Typically, this range is anywhere between 0.5% – 1%.
+The fee is charged based on a percentage of the loan amount.
+Typically, this range is anywhere between 0.5% and 1%.
 For example, on a $200,000 loan, an origination fee of 1% would be $2,000.

 One important thing to note is that in the same area where you’ll see the origination fee, you may also see a charge for mortgage discount points.
 One prepaid interest point is equal to 1% of the loan amount, but these can be bought in increments down to 0.125%.
 These points are paid in exchange for a lower interest rate.